mstarke/EasyStatus/Readme.md

 ##Credits
-This software makes use SSKeyChain Copyright &copy 2010-2012 Sam Soffes
+This software makes use SSKeyChain Copyright &copy; 2010-2012 Sam Soffes